 - 1. Determine that no action is warranted; - 2.
 Render an administrative reprimand which may be recorded on the student's permanent record; - 3.
 Confer disciplinary probation which may be recorded on the student's permanent record; - 4.
-Implement other actions or penalties deemed appropriate by the Director of Student Affairs/Dean of Academic and Student Services and the Dean/Department Chairperson; or - 5.
+Implement other actions or penalties deemed appropriate by the Student Affairs/Services Director and the Dean/Department Chairperson; or - 5.
 Dismiss the student from the college.
+In cases of dismissal, the designated official may recommend to the Dean of Academic and Student Services/Dean of Academics (Online) and the Chief Academic Officer that the student be dismissed.
+Approval must be granted prior to communicating the dismissal decision.